-SEO content and pages that drive organic traffic are possibly the best long-term sales lead generators.
-When people are looking for products, services, and solutions to their problems, you want to make sure your lead generation website is the first thing they see.
+Around 59% of B2B marketers think SEO has the biggest impact on lead generation.
+When people are looking for products, services, and solutions to their problems, you want to ensure your lead generation website is the first thing they see.
 For that, fill your content and pages with keywords and phrases that correspond to these search queries.

 Outbound lead generation strategies

 Leads that are found can be harder to convert because they have not taken an interest in your offer voluntarily.
 However, using specific targeting and personalization, the so-called cold leads can be converted just as easily.